 In general, no; they are considered self-publication.
 However, curated blogs exist that may be eligible publication sources.
 Contact the Literary Arts staff for a specific determination of eligibility.

-May I submit a letter of recommendation if I am not a graduate student?
+7. May I submit a letter of recommendation?

 Visit the House of Representatives website at www.house.gov and use the "Find Your Representative" tool.
 If the address on your application is outside the United States, enter 00-000 for your Congressional District.

 9. My postal code is in red after I type it on the application package.
 Does this mean there's a problem?

 Yes.
 The form requires your Zip+4.
 If you do not know your full zip code, you may look it up at www.usps.com/zip4/.